suchayarj/WhatsOnYourFace/README.md

 ![picture](img/benevsanas.png)
 - The calculated P-value is ~0.75, which is, again, way over my rejection threshold.
-- Conclusion: there's no statistical difference in the ratio of the 2 companies.
-The closeness in proportion is not by randomness.
-Benefit Cosmetics and Anastasia Beverly Hills are equally likely to have the same amount of products containing **Very Harmful** chemicals
+- Conclusion: The difference in proportion between Benefit Cosmetics and Anastasia Beverly Hills is just by randomness.
+Can’t rely on the ratio difference to identify which one is more harmful than the other

 # Future Work
 - Classify companies into categories so I can conduct a test and make a conclusion in a bigger picture rather than 2 companies at a time.
 For example, higher end VS lower end using their average product prices to determine and big VS small company determined by their revenues.